maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/README.md

    API Control Plane tenants are automatically upgraded to the latest version by Software AG Cloud.

-6. What are the Provisioning steps that Cloudops follows when a customer requests for an API Control Plane tenant?<br>

-7. Schedules?

-8. Downtime?
+6. What is the downtime for the upgrade process?

+   No downtime.

 9. How are the upgrade notifications communicated to the customers?<br>

    Upgrade notifications are sent through the [Status page](https://status.webmethods.io/) and e-mails.
 The status page has information on major releases, hotfixes, and patch releases including the latest statistics on      cloud environments availability, incident history, and planned maintenance events.

-10. Rollback procedures?
+10. How are Rollback procedures handled?

+    In terms of failure during the upgrade process, Software AG Cloud handles the rollback procedure.

 11. What Gateways are supported?<br>
-    API Control Plane currently supports connectivity with API Gateway version, 10.15 Fix 10 (10.15.0.10) and above, provisioned by Software AG Cloud.
+    API Control Plane currently supports connectivity with Software AG, API Gateway version 10.15 Fix 10 (10.15.0.10) and above.

-    * **API Control Plane Cloud** -  Supports connectivity with API Gateway deployed in SAG Cloud and On-premises.

-    * **API Control Plane On-premises** - Supports connectivity with API Gateway deployed in On-premises.

-12. Is SAG Cloud responsible for connecting your Gateways with API Control Plane?

-13. Can the domain name of API Control Plane tenant be customized?
+12. Can the domain name of API Control Plane tenant be customized?

-14. Certificate management?
+    Yes.
+Create a support ticket for a custom domain.

+15. How are the certificates managed?

+    Software AG Cloud Ops handles the certificate management.
+Create a support ticket if you have a requirement.

-15. How are the users managed?<br>
+17. How are the users managed?<br>

     **User Management in Software AG Cloud**